seekaddo/breath/readme.md

  - issue a command like this:

    ```
-   compiler=gcc system=windows make
+   architecture=x86_64 compiler=gcc system=windows make
    ```

+The `architecture` part can be omitted for x86_64 (that's the default).

-The `clean` target is also supported (you still need to provide `compiler` and `system`: when you clean, only the files generated for a given compiler/system pair are removed).
+The `clean` target is also supported (you still need to provide `compiler` and `system`: when you clean, only the files generated for a given architecture/compiler/system triplet are removed).

 At the moment, `compiler` must be set to one of the following: